-We encourage you to use the following links within your own Google Analytics account for analyzing your AdWords performance.
+We encourage you to use the following links within your own Google Analytics account for analyzing your Google Ads performance.

 Let’s face it, users have specific browsers that they love regardless of how terrible they are (here’s looking at you IE).
 As a result, your website and conversion funnel must be fully functional on every browser that could be used to visit and purchase from your site.
 Thus, evaluating e-commerce data on a browser and browser version level can help you uncover potentially missed usability issues and also areas of opportunity for increasing sales.
 Unfortunately Google Analytics does not allow for reporting of cost statistics on the browser level, so the following report focuses on the other critical metrics in analyzing performance such as ecommerce conversion rate and revenue.
 Browser Cost/Benefit Report To view browser version statistics, use a secondary dimension of Browser Version within the above report.
 This view, when enabled, is perhaps one of the most important reports you’ll use in not only improving AdWords performance, but usability across all traffic sources.

 You now have eight simple, but highly useful Google Analytics custom reports for analyzing Google Ads e-commerce data.
 Use them often, analyze deeply, and optimize accordingly.
 Also copy them and adjust accordingly for use in analyzing other traffic sources such as organic, referrals, or social visits.
 Lastly, don’t forget about the ability to use advanced segments for any Google Analytics report.
 The easier it is to view data, the more likely you’ll find opportunities for improving performance.
 Are there other Google Analytics custom reports you’ve created for analyzing e-commerce performance?
 Do you have additional tips in analyzing e-commerce data, particularly for Google Ads?
 We’d love to hear about them and create an engaging atmosphere of knowledge sharing.